M0ther0fGingers/nosql-challenge/README.md

 # nosql-challenge
 Module 12 Challenge

+**NOTE: Github was having difficulties rendering the codeblock for NoSQL_setup_starter_ipynb.
+The code is there, click the download button to view it.**

 ## Folder Structure
 The nosql-challenge folder contains the jupyter notebook files for this challenge: NoSQL_analysis_starter.ipynb and NoSQL_setup_starter.ipynb.
 The setup file should be run first.
 The subfolder, Resources, contains the establishments.json databse to load.